ArianeDlns/adv-AI-project/medium_article.md

 In order to test the Fawkes data poisoning solution, we used the facial recognition model proposed by Adam Geitgey [6].
 This model consists of 4 steps: a face search based on the Histogram of Oriented Gradients method, an estimation of the positions of the facial landmarks, an encoding of the image and then a classification by SVM of this encoding.

-The method is as follows: from a dataset of celebrity images, we select a class that will be used as a study subject.
+Our test solution is as follows: from a dataset of celebrity images, we select a class that will be used as a study subject.
 The facial recognition model will be trained on a non-poisoned dataset, then on a dataset where the selected class will have been poisoned.
 Next, we will test these two facial recognition models on other non-poisoned images of the selected class, and compare the probabilities of the possible outcomes for the SVM test samples.
 The dataset used is an open-source dataset made of 6 classes corresponding to 6 celebrities: Ben Afflek, Elton John, Jerry Seinfield, Madonna, Mindy Kaling and Barack Obama.

 The code for training the model can be found below: